Home

 dickfolse.com

 Dick Folse earned his Master of Fine Arts from Illinois State University in 1990, where he studied studio art with notable landscape painters James D. Butler, Harold Gregor, and Ken Holder, and had a lengthy internship with painter James McGarrell.
 He has taught art at Bradley University, Illinois State University, and Illinois Wesleyan University.
 Dick has exhibited nationally and internationally, including in China and Japan.
 He has lived and painted in Spain and has taken five plein air painting trips to southern France.
-He was the Best in Show award recipient (along with Art MidWisconsin) at the 2023 Green Lake
+He has received multiple show awards and recognitions and was a 2018 recipient of an Illinois Arts Council Individual Artist grant.

 Michaela Foreman